jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Sole investor
 (2) The PIE is treated as the sole investor in an investor class having an interest in the income or property.
 Relationship with section CS 1
-(3) For the purposes of subsection (1), income derived under section CS 1 (Withdrawals) by a multi-rate PIE that is a superannuation fund is treated as income to which no investor has an investor interest.
+(3) For the purposes of subsection (1), income derived under section CS 1 (Withdrawals) by a multi-rate PIE that is a superannuation fund is treated as income in which no investor has an investor interest.

 ### HM 38 When superannuation fund investor has conditional entitlement
 When this section applies